silvxlabs/quicfire-tools/docs/tutorials.md

 ### Finished Code

-The following code block combines all of the steps in this tutorial to create a basic QUIC-Fire simulation using quicfire-tools.
+The following code block combines all the steps in this tutorial to create a basic QUIC-Fire simulation using quicfire-tools.

 ```python